@ Dr Sarah J. Buckley 2005 www.sarahbuckley.com

 Maia’s Lotus Birth

 My fourth baby, Maia Rose, was born in Brisbane, where lotus birth is still very new, on 26 July 2000.
-We had a beautiful do-it-yourself birth at home, and my intuition told me that her breaking forth time would be short.
+We had a beautiful birth at home, and my intuition told me that her breaking forth time would be short.
 I decided not to treat her placenta at all, but kept it in a sieve over a bowl in the daytime and in our red velvet placenta bag at night.

 Maia’s cord separated in just under three days and, although it was a cool time of year, it did become friable and rather smelly.
 (Salt treatment would have prevented this.)
 Her placenta has been buried in our garden, with a rose bush planted on top.
 I broke off a piece of her dried cord, which had some amazing and beautiful twists, to keep for her.